aaronbieber/singleservingphoto/_posts/2010-03-15-your-artists-statement.markdown

 > image that could not be seen without the use of a camera, to stretch
 > and bend a slice of recorded reality into something more.

-If, after reading that, your perception of "my photography":http://gallery.aaronbieber.com is not in some way _enhanced_, then I have failed.
+If, after reading that, your perception of [my photography](http://gallery.aaronbieber).com is not in some way _enhanced_, then I have failed.